 Gulbarga Cement Limited ("the Company") was incorporated on 23 September 2007 to set up a cement plant in Gulbarga, Karnataka.
 The Company was initially promoted by Chambal Infrastructures Venture Limited.
 Subsequently, Zuari Global Limited ("hereinafter ZGL") acquired 100% stake in the Company from Chambal Infrastructures Venture Limited.
 The Company then entered into Shareholders' agreement with ZGL and Zuari Cement Limited ("hereinafter ZCL") dated 31 August 2011.
 As per the Company's Article of Association, ZCL has right to appoint all directors in the board of the Company, hence on account of ZCL's right to control the composition of the Company's board, ZCL is the Holding Company ("the Holding Company") under Section 2(87) of Companies Act 2013.
-The Ultimate Holding Company upto June 30, 2016 was Italcementi S.p.A ('the Ultimate Holding Company').
+The Ultimate Holding Company upto June 30, 2016 was Heidelberg Materials Italia Cementi S.P.A (Erstwhile Italcementi S.p.A ('the Ultimate Holding Company').

-HeidelbergCement AG has completed the acquisition of Italcementi from Italmobiliare and become the ultimate holding Company w.e.f.
+Heidelberg Materials AG (Erstwhile HeidelbergCement AG) has completed the acquisition of Italcementi from Italmobiliare and become the ultimate holding Company w.e.f.
 July 1, 2016.
-The Company is in the process of setting up its manufacturing facility and has not commenced commercial production as of March 31, 2023.
+The Company is in the process of setting up its manufacturing facility and has not commenced commercial production as of March 31, 2024.

-The financial statements were authorised for issue in accordance with a resolution of the directors on 18 July 2023.
+The financial statements were authorised for issue in accordance with a resolution of the directors on 31 July 2024.

-2 Significant accounting policies
+2 Material accounting policies

-The Significant accounting policies applied by the Company in preparation of its financial statements are listed below.
+The material accounting policies applied by the Company in preparation of its financial statements are listed below.
 These accounting policies have been applied consistently to all the periods presented in these financial statements unless otherwise indicated.